Welcome to Hard Times (Charley Crockett album)

-Welcome to Hard Times is the 7th studio album by American singer Charley Crockett, released on July 31, 2020, through Son of Davy and distributed by Thirty Tigers.
+Welcome to Hard Times is the seventh studio album by American singer Charley Crockett, released on July 31, 2020, through Son of Davy and distributed by Thirty Tigers.

 Background

-Releasing the title track on May 27, 2020, Crockett would reveal a full 13 track length album would come on July 31st of that year.
-The announcement came just a little over a month after releasing the 30 track Field Recordings, Vol. 1 mixtape.
+Releasing the title track on May 27, 2020, Crockett would reveal that a full 13-track album would come out on July 31 of that year.

-The album marked the first time Crockett used his self-described Gulf & Western monicker for his music, which has featured on all album covers of Crockett's since, with the exclusion of his Lil G.L.
-Series of albums.
-The term was originally coined by Jimmy Buffett in 1973 on his album A White Sport Coat and a Pink Crustacean.
+The album marked the first time Crockett used his self-described Gulf & Western monicker for his music.